faaaaabi/fablab-api-gateway/README.md

 # Fablab Api Gateway
 Api Gateway für die Zugriffsteuerung des Fablabs über Odoo und openHAB

+**Note: This work in progress.
+Everything is still in flux and things may not work as expected**

 ## Usage

 ### node.js installieren